Asunatan/VLM-CAM/README.md

 Seamless Plug - and - Play: Thanks to a highly modular design, it can be effortlessly integrated into existing visual - language large model projects.
 There's no need to significantly alter the original code structure, making it convenient to add visualization capabilities.

 Transformers - Friendly: It closely adapts to Hugging Face Transformers, leveraging its rich model resources and convenient APIs.
 This ensures perfect compatibility with mainstream Transformers models, providing strong support for Transformers - based research.

+# Contribution Guidelines
+We warmly welcome contributions in any form, whether it's code optimization, feature expansion, documentation improvement, or issue reporting.
+Your involvement will help drive the project forward.
+Submitting Issues: If you encounter any issues or have suggestions for improvement while using the project, please describe them in detail on the Issues page.
+We'll respond and handle them as soon as possible.
+When submitting an issue, please provide the following information:
+Issue Title: A concise summary of the issue
+Issue Description: A detailed explanation of the problem, including the scenario and steps to reproduce it Environment Information: Including the operating system, Python version, and library versions